The New England Journal of Medicine June 09, 2016

 Bottom Line

-In patients with moderate-to-very severe COPD and a history of exacerbations, the once-daily dual bronchodilator indacaterol–glycopyrronium was superior to the twice-daily LABA/ICS combination salmeterol–fluticasone in reducing the rate of all COPD exacerbations.
+In patients with COPD and a history of exacerbations, once-daily dual bronchodilation with indacaterol-glycopyrronium was superior to twice-daily salmeterol-fluticasone in reducing the annual rate of all COPD exacerbations.

 Key Findings

-4. Incidence of pneumonia was significantly lower in the indacaterol–glycopyrronium group (3.2%) compared with the salmeterol–fluticasone group (4.8%).
+4. The incidence of pneumonia was significantly lower in the indacaterol-glycopyrronium group than in the salmeterol-fluticasone group (3.2% vs. 4.8%; P=0.02).

 Study Design